ostrost/ostent/README.md

    - to be continued

 Everything is on real-time display only, 1 second refresh.
-A hosted service with graphs, history, aggregation and more, to leave the machines out of it, is on it's way. ostent is inteded to be an agent of sort.
-BUT till now it's stand-alone and any service connection will be opt-in and optional.
+A hosted service with graphs, history, aggregation etc., to leave the machines out of it, is bound to happen. ostent is inteded to be an agent of sort, but however it goes it's a stand-alone app and any service connection will be opt-in and optional.

 Download
 --------